UCF Grants FAQ

 What should we know about procurement policies?

-Procurement is the term the State of Vermont uses to describe sourcing, securing, and paying for goods and services outside of your organization.
+Procurement is the term to describe sourcing, securing, and paying for goods and services outside of your organization.
 Common examples of procurement include purchasing supplies or materials, contracting a consultant, or contracting for services such as tree planting, maintenance, or removal.

 As a subawardee, it if your responsibility to be aware of and to follow the established procurement procedures and policies of your organization or municipality.